 How to Fill Out a Form 1 (Paper Version)

-There are two ways to apply to make an NFA Firearm with the ATF.
+There are two ways to apply to make an NFA Firearm with the ATF and get your tax stamp.
 You can either:

-- Fill out the paper version of the Form 1 and apply manually (this is what we’re covering in this section) or,
+- Fill out the paper version of the Form 1 (the NFA form you need to use) and apply manually (this is what we’re covering in this section) or,

 - eFile using the ATF’s eForm system (we’ll cover this next).

-Here’s how to fill out the paper version of ATF’s Form 1:
+Here’s how to fill out the paper form of ATF’s Form 1:

 - Chose the tax status of your application.
 If you are making this firearm for yourself, select “a.
 Tax Paid.”